tscilipoti/flux-angular2/README.md

 This function will return the value passed into the constructor of this class by default.
 It can also be overridden by sub classes to provide a different behavior.

+#### Reducer.dispatch(action)
+Type: `Function`

+A convenience property that is the same as calling Page.current.store.dispatch asynchronously.

+#### Reducer.dispatchSync(action)
+Type: `Function`

+A convenience property that is the same as calling Page.current.store.dispatch.

 ### `PageBuilder`
 Type: `Class`